-The Broadband Team intends to implement key oversight, administrative, and implementation activities related to BEAD subgrants.
-These activities include:
+The Broadband Team intends to implement key oversight, administrative, and implementation initiatives as the recipient of BEAD funding, including the following:

 - Challenge process implementation;

 - Stakeholder engagement throughout the BEAD program period;

 - Subgrantee selection process;

 - Grant award and management process;

 - Ongoing subgrant monitoring activities;

 - Ongoing data collection and mapping throughout the BEAD program period; and

-- Any other administrative, oversight, and implementation functions related to management of BEAD subgrants.
+- Any other administrative, oversight, and implementation functions related to • management of BEAD subgrants.

-The Broadband Team, in coordination with other state agencies like DLR and BIT, already manages existing ConnectSD grants and has had to increase the administrative capacity and knowledge to implement the required BEAD activities.
+The Broadband Team will lead the challenge process, subgrantee selection process, award and subgrantee management and monitoring, and data collection and mapping in-house, with secondary support from South Dakota's Bureau of Information & Technology (BIT).
+The Broadband Team will follow the steps outlined in the Initial Proposal and NTIA guidelines to complete these activities.
+The Broadband Team, in coordination with other state agencies like BIT, is best placed to conduct these activities as they already manage existing ConnectSD grants and have increased their administrative capacity and knowledge to successfully implement the required BEAD activities.
 Because South Dakota has been operating a successful broadband deployment grant program since 2019, many of these implementation activities are already managed by the Broadband Team.
 While the BEAD Program has too many onerous rules and requirements, the funding is an opportunity to support full connectivity in the state.